Northern Dimension: History

 Recent years have seen far-reaching changes in the geopolitical map of northern Europe.
 The Baltic States regained their independence in 1991.
 Finland and Sweden joined the EU in 1995, and Estonia, Latvia, Lithuania, and Poland in 2004.
-These events greatly increased the Northern and Baltic “presence” of the EU, and substantially lengthened the common border shared by the EU and the Russian Federation.
+These events greatly increased the Northern and Baltic "presence" of the EU, and substantially lengthened the common border shared by the EU and the Russian Federation.
 It was imperative to address constructively the new challenges and opportunities which these changes created.

 The Northern Dimension as an important topic for EU policy was first recognized at the Luxembourg European Council in December 1997.
 In the years which followed, the concept became more concrete.
 The Vienna European Council in December 1998 adopted a Commission Communication on a Northern Dimension for the policies of the Union.
 Six months later, in Cologne, the European Council adopted Guidelines for the Implementation of the Northern Dimension.
 In November 1999, the Finnish EU Presidency held a Ministerial Conference on the Northern Dimension, where an Inventory of current activities under the Northern Dimension was adopted.
-The Helsinki European Council in December 1999 invited the Commission to prepare a Northern Dimension Action Plan, and the Feira European Council in June 2000 subsequently adopted this first Action Plan for the Northern Dimension in the external and cross-border policies of the European Union, 2001-2003.
+The Helsinki European Council in December 1999 invited the commission to prepare a Northern Dimension Action Plan, and the Feira European Council in June 2000 subsequently adopted this first Action Plan for the Northern Dimension in the external and cross-border policies of the European Union, 2001-2003.

 Also a new dimension of this complex relationship is emerging with the melting of the Arctic because of climate change.
 Melting of sea ice leads to newly accessible natural resources which could cause power struggle.

+As of 2025, the Northern Dimension is effectively defunct as a result of Russia's war of aggression against Ukraine.